Mattar555/silver-bullet-deployment-client/README.md

 ## Proposed Structure

-This is just for purposes of demonstration.
+This is for purposes of demonstration.
 Clients can modify this as they see fit.

 In this example, end users/clients are allocated a directory.
 Two subdirectories exist within the aforementioned directory.
 They are: